Mr. Hollis Barnett, Interim Head

 ART 4024.
 Advanced Drawing.
 3 Hours.

 Prerequisite: ART 3023.
-Advanced use of drawing tools and techniques sufficient to work from concept to finished product.
-This includes mastery of the traditional technical and conceptual approaches to drawing.
+Advanced use of drawing tools and techniques including traditional technical, conceptual, and experimental approaches to drawing with emphasis on work from concept to finished project.
+Students produce individual projects and local exhibits within the community.
 May be repeated for up to 9 hours of credit.

 ART 4042.
 Painting II.
 3 Hours.